cloudaffair/awslive-poster/README.md

 * `Z` Media Channel is configured for a framecapture output group that pushes the captured images onto configured S3 bucket

-* `A` `aws-poster` gem when invoked for `get_url`, inspects the channel and identifies the channel start time using the tag `channel_start_time` provisioned.
+* `A` `awslive-poster` gem when invoked for `get_url`, inspects the channel and identifies the channel start time using the tag `channel_start_time` provisioned.
-* `B` Once the start time is identified, `aws-poster` gem computes the sequential counter and constructs the current preview presigned URL.
+* `B` Once the start time is identified, `awslive-poster` gem computes the sequential counter and constructs the current preview presigned URL.
 * `C` Returns the presigned URL constructed.

+## Prerequisites

+1. Need AWS account with Key and secret holding required privileges.
+2. Terraform installed.
+3. Ruby 2.5 or later.

-## Deploy the channel Monitor Lambda using Terraform.
+## Install channel Monitor Lambda using Terraform.

-## Installation
+## Installation of Gem

 Add this line to your application's Gemfile: